 The sale takes place on our building's loading dock, which is located behind the bookstore.
 Just enter at 292 Main Street and follow the signs to the back of the building.
 We often have a sale in the bookstore too to correspond with the dock sale, but the big bargains are on the loading dock.
 If the weather is nice, we may even be set up outside!

 Q: Why do we have to check our bags?

 We're not worried about anyone stealing.
 Our main concern is the crowding.
 It can be difficult to move around easily at the sale.
 This would only be made more difficult if we let everyone in wearing backpacks and carrying shopping bags.
 The back check table is staffed at all times.
 We've never lost a bag.
-If the sale is being held outside, we don't bother with bag check.
+If the sale is held outside we have a lot more space so we don't bother holding bags.